-Infographics that would find a lot of exposure on content blogs and content sites came about a little over three years ago, and while the first few attempts to popularize the concept failed, these days infographics are some of the most common types of content that is used to expose information, lists, advice, tips, experience reports, and other similar content categories that people would be interested in.
-Todays infographics are used to convey simple messages, to present data and other types of information that’s easy to consume and digest, to analyze large scale data within a simple and easy to understand format, infographics have truly changed the way we consume content.
+Infographics that would find a lot of exposure on content blogs and content sites came about a little over three years ago.
+The first few attempts to popularize the concept failed.
+These days, infographics are some of the most common types of content for exposing information, lists, advice, tips, experience reports, and other similar content categories that people would be interested in.
+Today’s infographics are used to convey simple messages, to present data and other types of information, and to analyze large scale data within a simple format.
+Infographics have truly changed the way we consume content.

 Have you thought about presenting your resume in the form of an infographic?
 At least 500,000+ other people have already.
-Visualize.me offers its users a specifically created infographics platform that lets you build a resume that reads as an infographic, rather than a document file.
+Visualize.me offers its users a specifically created infographics platform.
+This platform lets you build a resume that reads as an infographic, rather than a document file.
 You can easily signup using LinkedIn which will then pull a lot of your work experience data automatically, or you can signup using the default email method.
-You can create your experience timelines and document the kind of work you have done, you can list the kind f skills you have and how proficient you are at each, you can also create treemaps and pictograms, and save your final work in the format of PDF or PNG.
+You can create your experience timelines and document the kind of work you have done.
+Also, you can list the kind of skills you have and how proficient you are at each.
+And lastly, you can create treemaps and pictograms, and save your final work in the format of PDF or PNG.

 In order to succeed as an infographics tool, you first need to understand what makes a good infographic, and Piktochart is one of those companies that has thoroughly researched the inforgraphics market to create the kind of platform that lets you build outstanding state of the art infographics, just like the ones that professional web and graphics designers would create.
 Drag-and-drop, point-and-click.
 No more frustrations over complicated design softwares, and no more expensive rates on hiring designers.
 The Piktochart’s editor gives you more room to think about designing and presenting your information.

-Canva have really stepped up their game in this last year, releasing a number of truly advanced web tools that have become home to thousands of customers already.
-One of their most recent creations has been the Infographics Maker that allows you to create customizable and flexible infographics that will compliment your content on a completely new level.
-You get full control over how your infographics look, and there are no limits on how big or small you can make your infographics to be, everything is adjustable to your own specifications.
+Canva has really stepped up its game in the last year.
+It has released a number of truly advanced web tools.
+One of their most recent creations has been the Infographics Maker.
+It allows you to create customizable and flexible infographics that will compliment your content on a completely new level.
+You get full control over how your infographics look.
+Also, there are no limits on how big or small you can make your infographics to be.
+Everything is adjustable to your own specifications.

 We have used Infogram a lot and one simple example you can find embedded on this article.

-In their own words, Venngage is one of the most advanced infographics tools on the market right now, especially aimed at both beginner level and expert level content creators.
-In my view, Venngage is certainly a very easy to use platform, offering a wide choice of templates and themes that will compliment any kind of blog or journal, the drag and drop interface makes it easy to create infographics on the fly, whilst the ability to customize each element according to your own requirements gives true freedom over the way your infographics are going to look.
+In their own words, Venngage is one of the most advanced infographics tools on the market right now.
+It is especially aimed at both beginner level and expert level content creators.
+In our view, Venngage is certainly a very easy-to-use platform.
+It offers a wide choice of templates and themes that will compliment any kind of blog or journal.
+The drag and drop interface makes it easy to create infographics on the fly.
+Meanwhile, the ability to customize each element according to your own requirements gives true freedom over the way your infographics are going to look.
 The tool comes with hundreds of different charts, icons, pictograms and widgets so that you can easily create professional looking infographics.

-Visually is without question the most recognized name in infographics, offering an extensive directory of infographics thats populated with tons of new content every single day.
-You can find infographics about anything and everything in the Visually public database, but you can also use the Create Infographic tools to create your own little infographics, whether about the latest Google Analytics reports, your favorite tweets, or venn diagrams, Visually is trying extensively to extend its gallery of available infographic templates to cater to larger audiences, but those with an extra budget in their hands can enjoy the benefits of tapping into the pool of professional and experienced designers that will craft an outstanding infographic for you at a reasonable price.
+Visually, without question, is the most recognized name in infographics.
+It offers an extensive directory of infographics thats populated with tons of new content every single day.
+You can find infographics about anything and everything in the Visually public database.
+But, you can also use the Create Infographic tools to create your own little infographics, whether about the latest Google Analytics reports, your favorite tweets, or venn diagrams.
+Visually is trying extensively to extend its gallery of available infographic templates to cater to larger audiences.
+But those with an extra budget in their hands can enjoy the benefits of tapping into the pool of professional and experienced designers that will craft an outstanding infographic for you at a reasonable price.

-Visme is a new player in the whole infographics market, but has spent a lot of its marketing budget to make sure that it is seen by the leading designers and developers alike, and we should admire such efforts to promote something that is being believed in, something that actually adds value to the users life.
-Visme lets you create infographics, reports, product demos, presentations, web banners, resumes and much more, and the best part is that each of these features and tools compliment each other, allowing you to use the features and elements from each tool to create the kind of infographics that no one will have seen elsewhere.
+Visme is a new player in the whole infographics market.
+It has spent a lot of its marketing budget to make sure that it is seen by the leading designers and developers alike.
+We should admire such efforts to promote something that’s being believed in, something that adds value to the users life.
+Visme lets you create infographics, reports, product demos, presentations, web banners, resumes and much more.
+And the best part is that each of these features and tools compliment each other.
+It allows you to use the features and elements from each tool to create the kind of infographics that no one will have seen elsewhere.